DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Azure IoT Central - Jobs/execution.md

 - To demonstrate this process, we will first create a new device template.
 To do this, navigate to the "Device Templates" section and click on "New".
 ![DevityHub](/img/az/1.png)
-- Select the custom template with the type "IoT Device"
+- Select the custom template with the type "IoT Device".
 ![DevityHub](/img/az/2.png)
 - Name the template and tick the gateway checkbox.
-Continue to the next page
+Continue to the next page.
 ![DevityHub](/img/az/3.png)
-- Confirm the Review with a click on "Create"
+- Confirm the review with a click on "Create".
 ![DevityHub](/img/az/4.png)

 - Next, we need to let the template know what attributes, properties, commands the IoT devices have.
 This is what models are used for.
 We will now create our own model.
 Click on "Custom model" for this.